 With the idea of transfer learning, Computer Vision engineers have built scalable solutions in the business world with a small amount of data.
 Existing architectures for image classification include ResNet-50, ResNet-100, ImageNet, AlexNet, VggNet and more.

 2.)
-Image Processing
+What is Image Processing?

 Image preprocessing is used to remove unnecessary information and help the AI model learn the images’ features effectively.
 The goal is to improve the image features by eliminating unwanted falsification and achieve better classification performances.